 Yet Another Consolation Opportunity

-As the news of yet another mass shooting confronted America following the tragedy in Annapolis, the drownings in Missouri, and now the shootings in Toronto, the frequency of these events may have created an ancillary effect.
+As the news of yet another mass shooting confronted America following the tragedy in Annapolis, the drownings in Missouri, the shootings in Toronto, and now the shootings in Pittsburgh— the frequency of these events may have created an ancillary effect.
 Where Americans once put our hands over our mouth in horror, an increasing number merely pause to offer a brief tribute of sentiment as consolation.

 “Our thoughts and prayers are with the victims and their families,” echoes often enough to warrant a predictive template on social media platforms to expedite the now traditional response.
 One can’t help but wonder the efficacy of the phrase to those forever burdened by such anguish.